samtron1412/docs/health/body/workout.md

     + Flexion: Bending a joint (e.g., biceps curl).
     + Extension: Straightening a joint (e.g., triceps extension).
     + Abduction: Moving a limb away from the midline of the body (e.g., lateral raises).
-    + Adduction: Moving a limb towards the midline of the body.
+    + Adduction: Moving a limb towards the midline of the body (after lateral raises).
+    + Rotation
 - Skeletal / Voluntary Muscle groups
-    + chest, back, legs, shoulders, arms, hip/glutes and core (also known as the trunk)
+    + e.g.: chest, back, legs, shoulders, arms, hip/glutes and core (also known as the trunk)
 - Common skeletal/voluntary muscles
+    1. Neck: sternocleidomastoid, etc.
-    + Shoulders:
+    2. Shoulders:
         * The deltoids, which are located on the top and sides of the shoulders.
             - It is responsible for arm abduction
-    + Arms: The biceps (front of the upper arm) and triceps (back of the upper arm) are frequently targeted.
+        * Trapezius: upper back, neck and shoulder connection
+    3. Arms:
         * biceps: Front of the upper arm, responsible for forearm flexion.
         * triceps: Back of the upper arm, responsible for forearm extension.
+        * forearm muscles
-    + Chest: The pectoralis major muscles, located in the chest area.
+    4. Chest: The pectoralis major muscles, located in the chest area.
         * pectoralis: Located in the chest, used for arm movement.
+        * Upper and lower chest muscles
-    + Back: The latissimus dorsi, trapezius, and erector spinae muscles are key back muscles.
+    5. Back: The latissimus dorsi, trapezius, and erector spinae muscles are key back muscles.
         * latissimus dorsi: Large back muscles, used for arm adduction and extension.
         * trapezius: Upper back and neck muscles, involved in shoulder and neck movement.
         * erector spinae: A group of muscles in the back that help with posture and spinal movement.
+    6. Abdominals (core):
-    + Abdominals: The rectus abdominis (six-pack muscles), transversus abdominis (deep core muscle), and obliques (side abdominal muscles).
+        * The rectus abdominis (six-pack muscles),
+        * transversus abdominis (deep core muscle),
+        * and obliques (side abdominal muscles).
-    + Hips/Glutes: The gluteus maximus, medius, and minimus, which are the muscles of the buttocks.
+    7. Hips/Glutes: The gluteus maximus, medius, and minimus, which are the muscles of the buttocks.
+    8. Legs
-    + Legs: This includes the quadriceps (front of the thigh), hamstrings (back of the thigh), and calves (lower back of the leg).
+        * This includes the quadriceps (front of the thigh),
+        * hamstrings (back of the thigh),
+        * and calves (lower back of the leg).

 ## Dietary